 Welcome to Poland Explorer Travel and Tourist Guide, a website about the central European country of Poland.
 Are you planning to visit Poland?
-We are aiming to be a voice of Poland, a place of discovery about the people and the country of this fascinating nation, known as Polska or Polonia.
+A great holiday is more than just lying on a beach or shopping until you drop, to get the most from your travel adventure you need to know what makes the place tick.
+Poland is a place waiting for you to discover about its people and the culture of this fascinating nation, known as Polska or Polonia.
 Witamy na Poland Explorer, w odniesieniu do Polski i kraju Polska w sercu Europy.

 The full title of the country is the Republic of Poland or in Polish, Rzeczpospolita Polska.
 Over time Poland Explorer will be populated with information about travel, tourism, geography, history, culture, aviation, the economy and many other fascinating details about the cities, towns and villages across Poland.